diffusionstudio/core/README.md

 https://github.com/user-attachments/assets/7a943407-e916-4d9f-b46a-3163dbff44c3

-## How does Diffusion Studio compare to Remotion and Motion Canvas?
+## How does DS Core compare to Remotion and Motion Canvas?

 **Remotion** is a React-based video creation tool that transforms the entire DOM into videos.
 It's particularly suited for beginners, as web developers can start creating videos using the skills they already have.